rohany/rohany.github.io/src/content/blog/llm-verification-experience.md

 go significantly faster than me.
 More familiarity with these systems would mean better guidance for the LLM, pen-and-paper proofs that more closely align with what would actually be mechanized, and better suggestions about the concrete strategies for the LLMs to take.
 It also feels to me that the resulting proofs are overly complex, brittle, and have significant redundancy with each other (complaints that many have about LLMs in standard software development).
 A more skilled hand would be able to guide the LLM away from these outcomes.

+Finally, despite the success that many mathematicians are finding with LLMs developing proofs of theorems (what I'm referring to as a pen-and-paper proof), I didn't have much success with using Claude to generate the initial arguments for why a theorem is true.
+I found that generally Claude produced "reasonable-looking garbage", where on the surface the argument seemed plausible, but seriously reading the output made it clear that gaping holes were present.
+The difference in the Lean environment is that the Lean type-checker provides extremely detailed feedback to the LLM at every step about which assumptions can be made and which steps are allowed to be taken at any point.
+This makes the act of proof development in the proof assistant more of a verifiable synthesis problem of fitting the "right-shaped objects" into the "right-shaped holes", where reinforcement-learning-based methods have been shown to be successful for decades.
+In terms of using LLMs to assist my development of pen-and-paper proofs, I've found that working with the LLM to construct counterexamples to my hypotheses is much more productive (again, an easily verifiable task).